 Wills and trusts are not the only probate documents that are important.
 Many people have what is known as a “living will,” which dictates to their friends and family their wishes regarding medical treatment.
 For example, if someone does not want to remain on life support after a traumatic brain injury, they can dictate in their living will to have life support removed.
 Also, many people have a power of attorney, which dictates that in the event of a medical issue that incapacitates them, a designated friend or family member can make decisions for that person and manage their property since they are incapable of doing so themselves.

-All of the attorneys at Johnson Bowman Branco, LLP have experience in drafting these documents.
+All of the attorneys at Johnson Bowman Branco, LLP, have experience in drafting these documents.
 If you would like assistance in drafting such documents, please give us a call.
 We can help you regardless of the size of your estate.
 From large, complex trusts to simple wills of only a few pages, we can help you no matter your needs.
+Call 502-537-6192 or send an email to reach the firm.